hamberjs/rollup-plugin-hamber/README.md

       // can also use the server-side rendering compiler
       generate: 'ssr',

+      // ensure that extra attributes are added to head
+      // elements for hydration (used with generate: 'ssr')
+      hydratable: true,

       // Optionally, preprocess components with hamber.preprocess:
       // https://hamberjs.web.app/docs#hamber_preprocess
       preprocess: {